Cook smarter

 Emulsification

-Combining two liquids that normally don't mix (like oil and water) into a stable, uniform mixture.
+Emulsification is the process of mixing two liquids that normally don't combine (like oil and water) into a stable, uniform mixture — used to make mayonnaise, vinaigrette, hollandaise, and pan sauces.

 I used to think of emulsification as restaurant magic until I started making my own mayo.
 Once you feel that first spoonful thicken under the whisk, the science clicks.
 It's one of those cooking skills that pays off in dozens of recipes.

-How emulsification works
+How does emulsification work?

 Oil and water naturally repel each other.
 Shake them together and you get temporary droplets that quickly separate back into two layers.
 An emulsifier sits at the boundary between each droplet and the surrounding liquid, preventing them from merging back together.
 Lecithin in egg yolks, mucilage in mustard, casein in dairy: these molecules have one end that attracts water and another that attracts oil.